sdss/sdssmeeting.github.io/travel_accomodation.md

 ## Air travel

-[El Paso International](https://www.elpasointernationalairport.com/) is the nearest airport, about 1 hour drive from Las Cruces, and is recommended for getting to the area.
+[El Paso International](https://www.elpasointernationalairport.com/) (ELP) is the nearest airport, about 1 hour drive from Las Cruces, and is recommended for getting to the area.

 ## Getting to Las Cruces from ELP